FAXES/faxstore-themes/README.md

 # Installation
 - Navigate to the directory of the theme you want to install.
 - Download the theme.
-- Upload the theme to `public/themes` in your FaxStore directory.
+- Upload the theme to via the 'Theme' page in your staff panel.
-- Visit `yourdomain.tld/staff/themes` and you should see the theme in the list.
 - Select the theme in the list and save!

 # Current Themes